 I've been with my current boyfriend for two years.
 We've had a lot of problems with my family and distance.
 My family hates him and forbade me from seeing him for a whole year.
 We stayed together despite my mom's desire to be rid of him.

 This is just a small idea.
 Yesterday I asked him if maybe we should "take a break" and just be friends.
-I don't know if I really meant it or if I just wanted reasurance.
+I don't know if I really meant it or if I just wanted reassurance.
 Either way, he agreed.
 He told me he thought it would probably be the best idea for us right now.
-I suppose I'm just upset because I'm scared I'll lose him... he's a philosophy major and it's all he does now.
-I know it's his passion, and I want him to continue...
-I just don't want to end up on the back burner.
+I suppose I'm just upset because I'm scared I'll lose him...he's a philosophy major and it's all he does now.
+I know it's his passion and I want him to continue, but I just don't want to end up on the back burner.

 Listen to your own inner wisdom.
 It seems to be telling you to drop this man.
 You don't say what your family has against him but they may have good reason to want to protect you from him.
 And given what you wrote about him, that sounds right.
 He is putting his desires first, not yours.

 Focus on school and on what's best for you.
 Someone better will come into your life and you'll look back upon this episode as a great learning experience.

 Bryan M. Knight, MSW, Ph.D.